Klingebeil/homepage/_posts/2025-02-07-against-the-user.md

 [^1]: I should note here that I am very skeptical of the idea of personalized news, not the least because readers have been shown [again and again to be wary of the idea](https://theaudiencers.com/the-risk-of-personalization-do-people-want-and-trust-it/).
 [^2]: Which, to be fair, is also a heavily misused concept.
 [^3]: Or as Herbert Simon would put it: “*satisficing*”.
+[^4]: Though, to be fair, every way of thinking about humans through abstractions has their dangers: *audiences*, *publics*, *communities*, *personas*, *consumers*—all have their uses and limitations.
+And all are problematic once they’re used exclusively.